Tomas-Kaiser/docker_tutorial/README.md

-`docker ps` to see list of running processes or running containers `docker ps -a` to see all containers (stopped containers included) `docker run -it ubuntu` to run a container with interactive mode `docker start -i $CONTAINER_ID` to start a container with interactive mode `docker exec -it -u $USER_NAME $CONTAINER_ID bash` to connecint into running container with different user then root with bash.
+`docker ps` to see list of running processes or running containers `docker ps -a` to see all containers (stopped containers included) `docker run -it ubuntu` to create & start newly created container with interactive mode `docker start -i $CONTAINER_ID` to start a container with interactive mode `docker exec -it -u $USER_NAME $CONTAINER_ID bash` to connect into running container with different user then root with bash.

 ### Ubuntu